Do you believe in free will? Or do you think everything is predestined by God or the laws of physics?

 Some research is made, which found that probably, humans do not make decisions consciously, probably, the brain makes decisions by itself and only after one second or so we become aware of it and then we begin to think that we made it consciously.
 The research and the experiments are at the level where astronomy was 600 years ago when we still thought that the Earth is at the center, so there is no need to analyze them further.

 Let’s see is it possible for our brain to make our organism to act not as the laws of biology would predict.
 This would mean, for example, imagined diseases or miraculous recoveries.
-Imagined diseases are called hypochondria, and are real disorder diagnosed to 3% of the visits to the primary care doctor (as reported in 1998) and miraculous recoveries are called placebo effect, that is used nowadays to test the efficiency of drugs.
+Imagined diseases are called hypochondria, and are real disorder diagnosed to 3% of the visits to the primary care doctor (as reported in 1998 (but I have lost the link to the paper)) and miraculous recoveries are called placebo effect, that is used nowadays to test the efficiency of drugs.
 If a drug does better than placebo, then it is suitable to sell.

 So, we can argue that our minds can decide if they want us to get ill and if they want us to recover from illness.
 Seems that free will is still possible, but I believe that half of the readers remain unconvinced.
 Good.
 Let’s proceed deeper.